 Wireless.
-Cost of wireless revenues consists mainly of collection and wireless transmission charges paid to mobile network operators, expenses related to notices of penalties and complaints based on allegations of the breach of certain provisions of agreements with mobile network operations, fees or royalties paid to third party content providers for services and content associated with our wireless services, relevant depreciation of servers and computer equipment and bandwidth leasing costs.
-Cost of wireless revenues decreased by \$1.8 million to \$12.0 million for the year ended December 31, 2005, as compared to \$13.8 million for the year ended December 31, 2004.
-The decrease in cost of wireless revenues was resulted from a decrease of \$1.5 million in collection charges, transmission charges and expenses related to penalties paid to mobile network operators and a decrease of \$300,000 paid to third party content providers.
-The collection and transmission charges vary between mobile network operators and include a gateway fee of \$0.0024 to \$0.03 per message, depending on the volume of the monthly total wireless messages, and a collection fee of 10% to 60% of total fees collected by mobile network operators from mobile phone users and paid to us in the year of 2005.
-Content costs are immaterial as compared to collection and transmission charges.
-Our wireless gross margins were 54% and 62% for the years ended December 31, 2005 and 2004, respectively.
-Wireless gross margin decreased primarily due to the increased collection and transmission fees charged by mobile network operators.
+Cost of wireless revenues mainly consists of collection and wireless transmission charges paid to mobile network operators, expenses related to complaints based on allegations of breaches of certain provisions of our agreements with mobile network operators, fees or royalties paid to third party content providers for services and content associated with our wireless services, payments to third party wireless service alliances, relevant depreciation of servers and computer equipment and bandwidth leasing costs.
+Cost of wireless revenues increased by \$3.4 million to \$15.4 million for the year ended December 31, 2006, as compared to \$12.0 million for the year ended December 31, 2005.
+The increase in cost of wireless revenues resulted from an increase of \$2.3 million in collection charges, transmission charges and expenses related to penalties paid to mobile network operators and an increase of \$1.1 million paid to third party wireless service alliances and content providers.
+The collection and transmission charges vary between mobile network operators and include a gateway fee of \$0.002 to \$0.031 per message, depending on the volume of the monthly total wireless messages, and a collection fee of 15% to 55% of total fees collected by mobile network operators from mobile phone users (with the residual paid to us) in 2006.
+Our wireless gross margins were 53% and 54% for the years ended December 31, 2006, and 2005, respectively.

 Others.
-Cost of revenues for other services, was \$2.7 million and \$2.1 million for the years ended December 31, 2005 and 2004, respectively, consisting mainly of payments to game developers.
-Following the acquisition of Go2Map, cost of other revenues also includes personnel and other expenses in connection with sale of software business and provision of ASP services.
-For the year ended December 31, 2005, the cost of sales of software and provision of ASP services was \$0.3 million.
+Cost of revenues for other services was \$570,000 and \$914,000 for the years ended December 31, 2006 and 2005, respectively.
+Following the acquisition of Go2Map, cost of other revenues mainly of personnel and other expenses in connection with sale of software and provision of ASP services.
+For the year ended December 31, 2006, the cost of sales of software and provision of ASP services was \$500,000, as compared to \$300,000 for the period from May 31, 2005, the acquisition date of Go2Map, to December 31, 2005.